[(1) In relation to the regulators, the regulatory principles referred to in section 1B(5)(a) and [2H(2)] are as follows—

 (b) the principle that a burden or restriction which is imposed on a person, or on the carrying on of an activity, should be proportionate to the benefits, considered in general terms, which are expected to result from the imposition of that burden or restriction;

-(c) the desirability of sustainable growth in the economy of the United Kingdom in the medium or long term;
+(c) the desirability of sustainable growth in the economy of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.